swathisiva212/-dbms-exp1-/README.md

 7.Historical data of orders, payments, and reservations are stored for reporting and auditing.
 ## RESULT:
-mplementing a restaurant table reservation and ordering system improves efficiency by managing table availability in real-time and preventing overbooking.
-Customers enjoy the convenience of booking in advance, reducing wait times and enhancing their dining experience.
-The system helps staff optimize resource allocation and improves order accuracy.
-Automated reminders reduce no-shows, while integrated payment processing streamlines transactions.
-Overall, the system boosts customer satisfaction, operational efficiency, and restaurant revenue.
+City Fitness Club Management, City Library Event & Book Lending System, and Restaurant Table Reservation & Ordering systems all improve operational efficiency by automating booking and scheduling processes.
+They enhance user experience by providing real-time availability and reducing wait times.
+Each system supports accurate tracking of resources—whether trainers, books, or tables—and manages payments seamlessly.
+Automated reminders reduce no-shows, while data reporting helps optimize resource use and business decisions.
+Overall, these systems increase customer satisfaction, streamline operations, and boost revenue.